anowacki/Seis.jl/README.md

 ## Plotting

 At present, some basic plotting is available when `using Plots`.
+It makes use of [RecipesBase.jl](https://github.com/JuliaPlots/RecipesBase.jl) so that if you do not need plotting, the package does not introduce this dependency.
+If you do want plots, simply install [Plots.jl](https://github.com/JuliaPlots/Plots.jl) by `import Pkg; Pkg.add("Plots")`.
+You then need to do `using Plots` when you want to start using Seis.jl's plotting routines.

+By default,
-By default, plotting functionality is not exported, so you must also do `using Seis.Plot` before the routines `plot` (plots traces) and `section` (plot record sections) are available.
+plotting functionality is not exported, so you must also do `using Seis.Plot` before the routines `plot` (plots traces) and `section` (plot record sections) are available.